-A new breed - Over 25 years ago, Dr. Lukefahr began crossing different breeds for backyard meat production to feed his own family.
+Composites - A new breed - About 30 years ago, Dr. Lukefahr began crossing different breeds for backyard meat production to feed his own family.
 Another objective was steady production, which is enhanced by hybrid vigor due to crossbreeding.
 Yet another aim was choosing breeds that harbor major genes for coat color.
 As a result of crossing seven breeds over the years (in chronological order: New Zealand Red, Siamese Satin, Californian, New Zealand White, Dutch, Champagne d’Argent, Harlequin, and Havana), this composite breed now possesses all of the major genes for coat color.
 In the photo to the left, nine rabbits from the same litter are each of a different color!
 Examples of colors in this population include agouti and black, blue, chocolate, and lilac, creme and opal, seal and siamese, chinchilla, himalayan and albino, and steel, harlequin (japanese and magpie), and red.
 In the photo to the right, a seemingly rare magpie-californian rabbit is shown.
 As a family activity, this color feature will hopefully pique the curiosity and active interest of children.
 Also, the skins can be tanned using the natural colors (without dyeing) and made into products that can be sold, for example, at farmers markets.
 Lastly, this population was recently crossed with our commercial Tamuk NZW line to infuse genes for production for vital traits such as fertility, litter size, milk production, and growth, while adding some additional hybrid vigor as a boost to performance.
 It should also be pointed out that these rabbits are heat tolerant with adaptive characteristics that include long ears and thin fur coats.
 Several breeders now in different states are reporting good production success with this new breed.
 However, an important point is that this breed better suited for small-scale backyard production.
 It is not a commercial breed.
 Also, some breeders place order for only white (albino) animals if they are selling fryers commercially where a premium is paid for white body fur.
 Try a breeding trio!

 Photos of colors: Blue-eyed white Chocolate Chinchilla Magpie Steel